Florida's Reptiles and Amphibians

 The Red-eared slider is an introduced species from the pet trade.

-Not native to Florida, the Red-eared slider is one of the most widely introduced species of turtle worldwide.
+The Red-eared slider is one of the most widely introduced species of turtle worldwide.
 In Florida, as with other non-native species, this turtle competes with native species for food and habitat.
 Identified by its unique red or orange stripe on the head, behind each eye.
 Adults grow to about 12 inches, males have elongated front claws.
 The Red-eared slider can be found in freshwater lakes, ponds and deepwater Marshes.

 Florida Soft-shell Turtle - Apalone ferox